llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

             * As noted in the mappings below, in many cases, Clacc translates `shared` to OpenMP's `shared` clause.
-              However, `omp distribute` and `omp simd` do not accept *exp* `shared`, so Clacc then relies on OpenMP implicit data sharing attributes, and the semantics are the desired OpenACC semantics.
+              However, `omp distribute` and `omp simd` do not accept *exp* `shared`, so Clacc then relies on OpenMP *imp* DSAs, and the semantics are the desired OpenACC semantics.
         * Otherwise, the DMAs are listed in OpenACC 3.0 sec.
 2.7 "Data Clauses", and the DSAs are described in the sections for the directives that permit them.